ztyyLV/web-twain-docs/indepth/faqs/develop/how-is-the-upload-done.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How Is The Upload Done
+title: How Is The Upload Done
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How Is The Upload Done
-description: Dynamic Web TWAIN SDK Documentation FAQs How Is The Upload Done
+description: How Is The Upload Done
 ---

-# Develop
+# Development

 ## How is the upload done?